How to Handle Itchy Skin During Pregnancy?

 Prurigo

 Crusty, itchy lumps on the arms, legs, or belly may emerge during any trimester.
-Symptoms of Purigo includes itching, crusty pimples on the arms, legs, or stomach.
+Symptoms of Purigo include itching, and crusty pimples on the arms, legs, or stomach.
 While moisturisers might assist with prurigo itch, the most common treatments are topical steroids and oral antihistamines.
 If you experienced prurigo during one pregnancy, you are more likely to develop it again.
 While it may go away quickly after delivery, it may sometimes remain for weeks or even months.

 Common Areas for Itching